 Physical Security at Data Center Facilities

 All servers are maintained in secured data center facilities that are staffed 24/7/365 by our engineers.
-Each facility features physical access controls, such as vehicle barriers, physical security camera coverage, guarded security checkpoint, multi-factor biometric scanning, locked suites, and locked cabinets.
-We tightly maintain access to all sensitive areas and does not grant access to unauthorized or unescorted personnel.
+Each facility features physical access controls, such as vehicle barriers, physical security camera coverage, guarded security checkpoints, multi-factor biometric scanning, locked suites, and locked cabinets.
+We tightly maintain access to all sensitive areas and do not grant access to unauthorized or unescorted personnel.
 All visitors must be placed on an access list and must present proper credentials to gain escorted access.